Adipa-Siri/Magi-Dino/README.md

 ## Changelist
 _The changes you have made since the group submission._
-*Pause Screen that can choose to resume or return *Health System
+* Pause Screen that can choose to resume or return
+* Health System
-*Health HUD
+* Health HUD
-*Enemy that can follow the player and has different speed *Projectile that have cooldown and can despawn
+* Enemy that can follow the player and has different speed
+* Projectile that have cooldown and can despawn
-*Data Driven tilemap loading
+* Data Driven tilemap loading

 ## Known Bugs
-*enemy seems to flip rapidly when overlap with player
+* Enemy seems to flip rapidly when overlap with player

 # Proposal from March